WCI-Computer-Science/Tyr/DOCUMENTATION.md

 Since 3.b and 4.b can have multiple values, we choose the action that maximizes the value.
 See the SQL schema file for specific implementation.

 ### Schematic
 In theory, each constraint forms the node of a DAG.
-Since there's not really a sense of a parent/child relationship in a DAG, we refer to it as a super/sub relationship.
+In the award example above, the Award of Honour would be a parent node, and the three W Awards would be a child node.
+Instead of parent/child, the terms super/sub is used to make things more clear.
 Each constraint can use multiple _sub-constraints_, and be used in a _super-constraint_.
-Note that some aspects are in reverse to a traditional parent/child relationship.

-Each of the five types of constraint above theoretically inherits from a constraint abstract class.
+Each of the five types of constraint above theoretically inherits from a constraint abstract class, although they are not implemented as such in order to better model the data.
 In the database, there is a base constraint table with information universal to all three types, and other information is stored on seperate tables.
 A constraint has an identifier, a name, a description, a type, and a field marking it as an award or not.